 Equitrac's online case studies include quotes from managers with serious-sounding titles: Chief Information Officer, Technology Director, Senior Systems Engineer, Program Administrator for Media Services, Finance Director, etc. Equitrac's advertising is clearly aimed at such people, telling them about "cost control" and "maximum savings" and "complete accountability" and "a reduced burden on IT" and "a smaller hit on corporate budgets".

-Equitrac says, for example, that the University of St. Thomas dropped from "2.5 to 1.3 million printed pages in one semester" after deploying "Equitrac Express".
+Equitrac says, for example, that the University of St. Thomas dropped from "2.5 million pages to 1.3 million printed pages in the first semester" after deploying "Equitrac Express".
 Maybe some of the reduction can be explained by general societal trends, but presumably most of the reduction comes from replacing a students-print-for-free policy ("non-tracked free use of computer lab printers") with a students-pay-for-printouts policy ("a print quota of 400 pages per semester, with output over that charged to the student at 10¢ per page").

 Okay.
 What does this have to do with Follow-You Printing?